Skip to Main Content

 What Causes Flooding?

 Flooding is a natural disaster that occurs when water overflows or covers land that is typically dry.
 Floods can be caused by a variety of factors, including heavy rainfall, snowmelt, and the overflow of rivers, lakes, or oceans.
-They can also be caused by human activities, such as the construction of dams or levees or the urbanization of natural areas.
+They can also be caused by human activities, such as the construction of dams or levees, or the urbanization of natural areas.

 Floods can be extremely destructive and can cause significant damage to buildings, roads, and other infrastructure.
 They can also cause loss of life and displacement of people from their homes.
 In addition to the immediate damage caused by flooding, it can also lead to long-term economic and environmental impacts, such as crop damage, soil erosion, and increased risk of disease.